PCGS vs NGC: Which Coin Grading Service Should You Use?

 Choose either if:

-• You collect modern US coins (negligible price difference)
+- You collect modern US coins or bullion (negligible price difference)

-• Authentication is your primary concern (both guarantee authenticity)
+- Authentication is your primary concern — both guarantee it equally

-• You just want professional protection for your coins
+- You want professional protection for coins without intending to resell

 The Bottom Line

 Both PCGS and NGC are excellent choices.
-The market premium for PCGS on US coins is real but narrowing, and NGC's broader coverage of world and ancient coins makes it the better choice for international collectors.
+The market premium for PCGS on US coins is real but narrowing.
+NGC's broader coverage of world and ancient coins makes it the better choice for international collectors.
 Many serious collectors use both services depending on what they're grading.

 Frequently Asked Questions